Gluten Free Peanut Butter Cookies (Flourless, Dairy-Free)

 - Super Easy to Make: These soft and chewy cookies are literally foolproof and impossible to get wrong – the sort of forgiving recipe that anyone (including beginner bakers without baking experience) can make and enjoy.
 You have to take my word for it when I say these cookies are downright simple (and probably the best peanut butter cookies ever!)

 - Gluten-Free, Dairy-Free and Flourless: Unlike traditional peanut butter cookies which normally use wheat flour, these cookies are totally gluten-free, dairy-free and do not require flour at all (not even an all-purpose gluten-free flour blend)!
-This means that even Celiacs and those with gluten allergies or lactose intolerances can enjoy them without any worries!
+This means that even Celiacs, or those with gluten allergies or lactose intolerances, or those simply on a gluten-free diet can enjoy these flourless cookies without any worries!

 Ingredients You’ll Need: